Signature-Web-Creations/wwtpl-app-go/README.md

 The sqlite database has to be in the same folder.
 For deploying the app the plan is to create a zip file and download it onto the server.
 Double-clicking the executable should be enough to get it to run

+## Running the server
+During development assuming that you have everything installed (go, go-sqlite3) run the server with `go run .`

+You can view an example page by visiting: localhost:8080/record/1